-2. Complete and return the application form to the Admissions Office, Building 18 at least three working days prior to the day the quarter begins.

-3. Request that official transcripts from the last high school attended and all previous colleges be forwarded to the Admissions Office.
+- 1. Complete an Application for Admission Form. - 2.
+Submit application form to the Admissions Office in Building 18 at least three working days prior to the day the quarter begins. - 3.
+Request official transcripts from the last high school attended and all previous colleges be forwarded to the Admissions Office.
 Applicants still attending high school should have final transcripts sent to the Admissions Office after completing grade 12.